Elias-Ebi/speiseplan-newtec/README.md

 - In `docker-compose.yml`, under *frontend:labels* and *backend:labels*, replace the 'XXXXXXX' with the Host-Domain.
 - In `docker-compose.yml`, under *traefik:command* replace the example-mail with your own mail-address.
 This will be used for the certificate.
 - In `docker-compose.yml`, replace the default login credentials for postgres and pgadmin.
+- In `backend/src/environment.ts`, replace 'XXXXXXX' with a random string.

 ### On Windows
 - Install Docker Desktop with WSL enabled.k